dark-side/sports-hub/sports_hub_portal/mobile_application_features/home_page/user_stories/display_breakdown_for_user/README.md

     - Headline
     - Caption - for 3 secondary articles

-When the <b>Conference</b> is selected by admin
+When the <b>Subcategory</b> is selected by admin
-Then I see only news from this conference
+Then I see only news from this subcategory

 When the <b>Team</b> is selected by admin
 Then I see only news from this team